Hainan people

-The Hainan people (海南人 Hái-nâm nâng), Hainam people or Hainanese people is a term referring to the residents of Hainan, the southernmost and smallest Chinese province.
-The term Hainanese can be used to refer to all residents of Hainan island, or it may refer to the Min-speaking subgroup of Han Chinese native to Hainan alone.
-Hainan Min speakers often refer to their native language as Qiongwen or Qiongzhou to distinguish themselves from other groups of Hainan such as the Cantonese, Tanka, Hlai, Miao, etc.
+Hainan people, also called Hainam people (海南人 or 海南儂; HTS: Hhai^{3}nam^{2}nang^{2}; BOT: Hái-nâm-nâng) or Hainanese people, are the residents of Hainan, China's southernmost and smallest province.
+The term Hainanese can refer to all residents of the island or, more specifically, to the Min-speaking Han Chinese sub-ethnic group native to the area.
+Hainan Min speakers often refer to their native language as Qiongwen or Qiongzhou to distinguish themselves from other groups of Hainan such as the Cantonese, Tanka, Hlai, and Miao.

-Han Hainanese people, who today form the majority population of the island, trace their origins to Han colonists and exiles from Fujian and Guangdong province.
+Han Hainanese people, who today form the majority population of the island, trace their origins to Han colonists and exiles from Fujian and Guangdong provinces.
 By and large, they were not voluntary colonists, but were acting on government orders to populate the sparsely populated peninsula and island.
-By contrast, the Lingaoese, Hlai, Tanka migrated to the island much earlier and are regarded as part of the Nanyue or Baiyue peoples.
+By contrast, the Lingaoese, Hlai, and Tanka migrated to the island much earlier and are regarded as part of the Nanyue or Baiyue peoples.

-Starting from the Song dynasty, Han colonists from northeastern Fujian began settling on the Leizhou Peninsula and Hainan island, displacing Nanyue aborigines such as the Hlai, who moved to mountain areas.
+Beginning in the Song dynasty, Han colonists from northeastern Fujian started settling on the Leizhou Peninsula and Hainan island.
+This displaced indigenous Nanyue groups, such as the Hlai, who then moved into mountain areas.

 In the main, genetic studies based on Haikou Han samples show that Hainanese Han cluster most closely with Chinese Singaporeans and Han Taiwanese.
 However, other studies suggest that Hainanese genetically cluster most closely with Guangxi and Guangdong Han Chinese.